Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 “Then” God would gather them from among the nations where they were ‘scattered’ ~

-God then states He will circumcise their hearts (please read ‘Circumcision of the Heart’) causing them to love God with all their heart and obey the Law of God given through Moses ~
+God then states He will circumcise their hearts (please read ‘Circumcision of the Heart’) causing them to love God with all their heart, AND obey the Law of God given through Moses, which is written in the ‘Book of the Law’!

-Final Thought: If, while reading this blog, you’ve been thinking “how does this apply to me then, I can’t know if I’m from the ‘lost 10 tribes of Israel’?”
+Final Thought: If, while reading this study, you’ve been thinking “how does this apply to me then, as I can’t know if I’m from the lost 10 tribes of Israel?”, don’t panic.

 In this ‘Grafted In’ study we’ll take an in-depth look at this.
-But don’t worry, God is pretty smart and He knew that His plan of salvation would work out like it has.
-In order for all of the ‘Lost Sheep of the House of Israel’ to get the good news, it has to be preached to all the nations, everywhere.
+Again, don’t worry, God is pretty smart and He knew that His plan of salvation/deliverance from sins dominion in our lives, would work out like it has.
+In order for all of the ‘Lost Sheep of the House of Israel’ to get the good news, it has to be preached to all of the nations, everywhere.
 Paul’s missionary journeys were just the beginning.
 ‘All who hunger and thirst for righteousness’ can “choose” to covenant with the God of Abraham, Isaac and Jacob (Israel) to serve Him; even the stranger.
 So, “choose this day whom you will serve” ~

-Isaiah 14:1 For the LORD will have mercy on Jacob, and will yet choose Israel, and set them in their own land: and the strangers shall be joined with them, and they shall cleave to the house of Jacob.
+Isaiah 14:1 For the LORD will have mercy on Jacob, and will yet choose (elect) Israel, and set them in their own land: and the strangers shall be joined with them, and they shall cleave to the house of Jacob. [this is an end-of-days/end-times prophecy]

 Joshua 24:15 choose this day whom you will serve…